Vrooli/text-embedder-endpoint/README.md

 This repository contains a simple Flask API for generating text embeddings from the [instructor-embedding](https://github.com/HKUNLP/instructor-embedding) base model.
 As of 2023-05-11, this model is 6th on the [Massive Text Embedding Benchmark (MTEB) Leaderboard](https://huggingface.co/spaces/mteb/leaderboard).
 The application is dockerized and is designed to be deployed using Docker Compose.
 It features Redis for caching embeddings to improve performance, and uses nginx-proxy for handling incoming requests.

 ## [👩🏼‍💻 Developer setup][setup-guide]
-Linked is our setup guide for setting up, developing with, and deploying all Vrooli repos.
-The setup is almost identical for this repo, but with even less steps.
+Linked is our guide for setting up all Vrooli repos.
+No extra steps are required.

 ### Minimum requirements for Virtual Private Server (VPS)
 - Memory: 2GB